snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 ---

 The error handling in wpdb is pretty much non-existent.
 And if wpdb fails it does so gracefully.
-There is however now way to recover from a database error as your application is in unknown state, so you want your database layer to [fail loud and hard.](https://phpdelusions.net/articles/error_reporting)
+However, there is no way to recover from a database error as your application is in unknown state, so you want your database layer to [fail loud and hard.](https://phpdelusions.net/articles/error_reporting)